Dreaming381/Latios-Framework/Documentation~/Psyshock Physics/Collision Layers.md

 like a custom job type, except you do not need to add the `[BurstCompile]` attribute.

-The interface requires that you implement an `Execute(FindPairsResult result)`.
+The interface requires that you implement an `Execute(in FindPairsResult result)`.

 #### FindPairsResult

 `FindPairsResult` is the data the `FindPairs` algorithm provides you whenever it finds a pair of overlapping `Aabb`s.
-It contains the following:
+It contains the following properties:

+-   entityA – A key into `PhysicsComponentLookup` which corresponds to `bodyA.entity`
+-   entityB - A key into `PhysicsComponentLookup` which corresponds to `bodyB.entity`
+-   colliderA – The first collider element in the pair
+-   colliderB – The second collider element in the pair
+-   transformA – The first transform element in the pair
+-   transformB – The second transform element in the pair
 -   bodyA – The `ColliderBody` representing the first element in the pair
 -   bodyB – The `ColliderBody` representing the second element in the pair
+-   layerA – The full `CollisionLayer` the first element in the pair comes from
+-   layerB – The full `CollisionLayer` the second element in the pair comes from
 -   bodyAIndex – The index of the first element in the pair as stored in its `CollisionLayer`
 -   bodyBIndex – The index of the second element in the pair as stored in its `CollisionLayer`
 -   jobIndex – An index for deterministically writing to `EntityCommandBuffer.ParallelWriter` and similar API
--   entityA – A key into `PhysicsComponentDataFromEntity` which corresponds to `bodyA.entity`
--   entityB - A key into `PhysicsComponentDataFromEntity` which corresponds to `bodyB.entity`

-#### PhysicsComponentDataFromEntity and SafeEntity
+#### PhysicsComponentLookup and SafeEntity

 In `FindPairs`, the two entities in the result passed into the `IFindPairsProcessor` are guaranteed to be thread-safe writable.
 In other words, you can safely write to any of those entities components without race conditions.
-However, Unity’s default safety system for `ComponentDataFromEntity` doesn’t understand this.
+However, Unity’s default safety system for `ComponentLookup` doesn’t understand this.

-If you need to do this writing, you can instead use `PhysicsComponentDataFromEntity`.
-You assign this a normal `ComponentDataFromEntity` when constructing your `IFindPairsProcessor`.
+If you need to do this writing, you can instead use `PhysicsComponentLookup`.
-`PhysicsComponentDataFromEntity` works just like `ComponentDataFromEntity` except instead of being indexed with `Entity`, it is indexed using `SafeEntity`.
+You assign this a normal `ComponentLookup` when constructing your `IFindPairsProcessor`. `PhysicsComponentLookup` works just like `ComponentLookup` except instead of being indexed with `Entity`, it is indexed using `SafeEntity`.
 The only way to obtain a `SafeEntity` is from the `entityA` and `entityB` properties of a `FindPairsResult`.

 **Warning: This safety rule using SafeEntity only applies if only one occurrence of an Entity exists in the CollisonLayer(s) passed to FindPairs.
 Do not use